kartha01/IBMPartnerDemo/Data35.md

  `./cpd-cli upgrade --repo ./repo.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify --latest-dependency --assembly lite  --dry-run`
 1. Do the actual upgrade.
 This took me 26 minutes.
   `./cpd-cli upgrade --repo ./repo.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify --latest-dependency --assembly lite`
 1. Check the status of the upgrade.
+This will give you a list of the other services to update and patch.
   `./cpd-cli status --repo ./repo.yaml --namespace ${NAMESPACE} --patches --available-updates --assembly lite`
 1. Apply security changes for the services that you have installed.
 I did Data Virtualization.
 Removing the `--apply` flag will be a dry run.
   `./cpd-cli adm --repo ./repo.yaml --namespace ${NAMESPACE} --latest-dependency --assembly dv --apply`
 1. Upgrade the services that you have installed.
 I did Data Virtualization and it took 90 minutes.
   `./cpd-cli upgrade --repo ./repo.yaml --namespace ${NAMESPACE} --storageclass ${STORAGE_CLASS} --transfer-image-to=${DOCKER_REGISTRY_PREFIX}/${NAMESPACE} --target-registry-username=ocadmin  --target-registry-password=$(oc whoami -t) --cluster-pull-prefix ${LOCAL_REGISTRY}/${NAMESPACE} --insecure-skip-tls-verify --latest-dependency --assembly service name>`
 1. Upgrade any running services instances.
+Each service has its own prerequites, so please consult the knowledge center.
+I have not needed to update any service instances.
+DV is one that I deleted before I could update.

 ## Provision the Control plane using IBM Cloud tile